pythonwithalex/mynotes/Linux/SED_notes.md

 cat file | sed 's/text to match/text to replace it with/' [ > newfile ]
 ```

+A literal text string is not the only thing you can match with sed.
+It supports the Basic Regular Expression pattern language.
+This language expresses many of the subsets of all possible combinations of a given character set.

+The point of sed is to use the rules below to cast information additively or subtractively into a form that you specify.
+If you want _last name, middle firstname_ to become _firstname, middle, last name_, you could do :

 | Basic Regular Expressions (BRE) Chart  | | |
 |---------------|-------------------|--------|